Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_ios/guide.en-gb.md

 ---
 title: "Email Pro - Configuring your email account in Outlook for iOS"
-excerpt: "Find out how to configure your Email Pro address on the Outlook for iOS mobile application"
+excerpt: "Find out how to configure your Email Pro account on the Outlook mobile application for iOS"
 updated: 2025-02-13
 ---